 - Take your eyeballs up and down, from one side to the other without moving your neck.

 - Now rotate them in a clockwise direction and repeat counterclockwise.

 - Rub your palms together to create warmth and cover your eyes with them.

 A couple of years back I bought a cooper tongue scrapper in Delhi, and it quite literally changed the way cleaned my teeth forever.
 I almost can’t imagine not using my tongue scrapper each day now.

 Scraping your tongue is a common Ayurvedic morning ritual which benefits your oral health and removes disease-causing germs and toxins.
 We eat and break down our food with the mouth and it is where the body begins the process of digestion.

-In Ayurveda, bathing is seen as a therapy because a shower can relax any tensions in your body, increase blood circulation, clear your mind, rid you of toxins and restore your energetic balance.
-That’s why we advise you to take your time with this part of your Ayurveda morning routine.
+In Ayurveda bathing is seen as a therapy because a shower can relax tensions in your body and increase blood circulation which helps to restore your energetic balance.

 You can choose warm or cold water depending on the season and your dosha (bio-elements that create your bodily constitution) type.
 Cool water is ideal for Pitta, lukewarm water suits Vata & hot water is best for Kapha.